sanzidahoss/sanzidahoss.github.io/projects.md

 -	Optimize control inputs for the AVs and advisory directives for the drivers on the IHVs to coordinate their motions
 -	Leverage machine learning approaches and distributed optimization to reduce the computational time of the optimization.

-## Under actuated system modeling and nonlinear controller design
--	Applied Direct Lyapunov Approach, an energy-based nonlinear control approach on underactuated mechanical systems
--	Determined the control law that will stabilize the nonlinear system by solving for the potential from the dynamic PDE
--	Implemented the control law and investigated the response of systems using MATLAB and Simulink simulation

-## Motion Equations for the Ball and Beam and the Ball and Arc Systems
+## Motion Equations for the Ball and Beam and the Ball and Arc Systems (_2019_)
 -	Identified that the conventional models consider the ball as a point mass which disregards the kinematics of the ball
 -	Modeled the ball and beam and the ball and arc system considering the ball kinematics
 -	Introduced dimensionless quantities to the dynamic equations of both systems rendering them in dimensionless form
 -	Conducted comparisons between different ball and beam models with this new modified model

+## Under actuated system modeling and nonlinear controller design (_2018_)
+-	Applied Direct Lyapunov Approach, an energy-based nonlinear control approach on underactuated mechanical systems
+-	Determined the control law that will stabilize the nonlinear system by solving for the potential from the dynamic PDE
+-	Implemented the control law and investigated the response of systems using MATLAB and Simulink simulation

 ## Controlling an Inverted pendulum cart (_2018_)
 -	Modeled the inverted pendulum cart system and derived its dynamic equations